This post may contain affiliate links. Read the full disclosure here.

-Lots of other mamas suggest breastfeeding baskets, pillows and tanks to purchase in your third trimester, which does help, but where you really want to put your focus is on your health and knowledge.
-Ensuring you have the proper nutrition before baby arrives and as soon as baby comes will set you up for success.
+Lots of other mamas suggest breastfeeding baskets, pillows, and tanks to purchase in your third trimester, which does help, but where you really want to put your focus is on your health and knowledge.
+Ensuring you have the proper nutrition before the baby arrives and as soon as the baby comes will set you up for success.
 Also educating yourself on all things breastfeeding is going to ensure you have all the necessary information to keep your supply up and KNOW you are doing well.
 Knowledge is power, even with breastfeeding.
 Here are 5 things you can do in your third trimester that will ensure you have breastfeeding success with your new little one.

 Third, Protein Shakes!

 The protein shakes offer the extra protein your body will need to heal and repair after birth, as well as make milk.
 If protein shakes aren’t your thing, add extra protein into your diet leading up to birth.
-Protein is the building blocks for new cells and repairing, so it is great to have extra!
+Protein is the building block for new cells and repairing, so it is great to have extra!

 Fourth, Brewer’s Yeast!

-It is so important your body has the right nutrients before and after baby arrives to produce the necessary supply of milk.
+It is so important your body has the right nutrients before and after the baby arrives to produce the necessary supply of milk.
 I’ve been there three times now, and these were 5 things I focused on in the last few weeks of pregnancy to make sure I was ready for breastfeeding.

 This program will help you see your abs again after the baby.
 If you are struggling to finally lose the mommy pooch, and your diastasis recti are healing, this program targets loose skin and belly fat after pregnancy.
 Join the waitlist to get 50% off when the program launches!